Code-Institute-Submissions/akramalex-ULTIMATE-BS/README.md

    ## Bugs

    ### Solved Bugs

    * When I deployed the project, the game was never ending.
 I updated the play_game function to finish the game once the score reached the number of ships for either player, and then called the new_game function.

-     * My populate_board function was not working properly because I hadn't structured the while statement properly.
+   * My populate_board function was not working properly because I hadn't structured the while statement properly

-   ### Remaining Bugs
+   ### Remaining bugs

-     * No Bugs Remaining.
+   * No bugs remaining.

    ### Validator Testing
    * PEP8